Remmeauth/remme-core/docs/use-case-web-auth.rst

 1. Go to `Web Auth Register Page <https://webauth-testnet.remme.io/register>`_ where you will be asked to provide a REMchain keystore file you have just received.

 2. Provide certificate details.
-Some general information about the owner as well as certificate password for local keychain storage is required.
+Some general information about the owner as well as certificate password for local keychain for MacOS storage is required, where for other OS's it is optional.
 Then press "Create User" and the transaction on the blockchain will be sent for you.

 3. You may see the transaction appeared on the blockchain.
 At this point you will be asked weather you would like to add additional measure of security such as a second factor authentication.
 You may skip this step as well.

 4. Now the certificate is generated for you and you may save it within your local machine's key storage for further use.
-Depending on weather you provided the password in "details" step, you may have to enter the certificate password.
+In case of a MacOS, the keychain will prompt you to enter the password you mentioned in "details" step right away, as you try to open the downloaded file.
+Later on, chrome allows to extract the certificate from the keychain directly.

+In case of other browsers such as Firefox, one needs to import the certificate manually:
+`Preferences > Advanced > "Certificates" tab > View Certificates > "You certificates" tab > Import`

 Login using certificate
 =======================

-1. Once a certificate is generated and stored on a user's local storage, he may log into the system by visiting `Login Page <https://webauth-testnet.remme.io/login/>`_
+1. Once a certificate is generated and stored on a user's local storage, one may log into the system by visiting `Login Page <https://webauth-testnet.remme.io/login/>`_
 2. By clicking on a "login" button, a user will be prompted to choose a certificate for authentication purposes.
 3. The next step will prompt to perform the 2nd factor, if one has check-marked during the registration step.
 Press "Login" to skip the step.
 4. Success.
 You are now logged in using your certificate!
 You will be directed to a classified resource.